The Substance: Casting

 Demi Moore (left) and Margaret Qualley (right) shared leading roles; both were nominated for multiple awards.

 After the death of Ray Liotta (left), his role was recast with Dennis Quaid (right).

 Fargeat knew that casting would be challenging, as the film features minimal dialogue and relies heavily on the characters.
 Elisabeth Sparkle needed to be cast first, given that she was the center of the film's narrative.
 Fargeat wanted to cast an actress who had been at the heart of the star system, a real-life icon.
-Fargeat did not include Demi Moore on the initial list of potential lead actress, stating 'She will never do it'; (Note: In another interview, Fargeat similarly claimed that Moore would not be willing to "destroy her image" by accepting the film.) several actresses were considered but declined the role before Moore.
+Fargeat did not include Demi Moore on the initial list of potential lead actresses, stating 'She will never do it'; (Note: In another interview, Fargeat similarly claimed that Moore would not be willing to "destroy her image" by accepting the film.) several actresses were considered but declined the role before Moore.
 Eventually, with nothing to lose, Moore was sent the script.

 At her agent's insistence, Moore read the script before knowing specific details, later speculating that this was due to the film's sensitive subject of aging.
 She was impressed by the script and its subject matter, though she was unfamiliar with the body horror genre.
 Moore felt that the film could either "really work and be part of a cultural shift" or "be a fucking disaster".
 She remained unsure of the audience reaction up until the premiere when she knew the film had worked.

 Surprised by Moore's positive response, Fargeat read her autobiography and was struck by her resilience.
 "I read her autobiography, and she had some tough years in her personal life. [...]
 She made herself on her own [...] in a place that was a totally male-dominated industry, being ahead of her time in many regards, like doing this naked picture of her pregnant, taking a lot of risks and having a lot of feminist statements, wanting to be paid as much as her co-stars".
 Fargeat had previously worked as a trainee assistant director (Note: Second second assistant director, as credited in the film's credits.) on the Moore-led film Passion of Mind (2000), handling tasks like making copies and bringing her coffee in the mornings.

 Before being offered the role, Moore discussed the film with Fargeat over six meetings.
 Fargeat explained the film in detail: the film's extensive prep work, prosthetics, meager resources, shooting location and the level of nudity, which she felt was foundational to the story.